dnndev/xmp-docs/form-builder.md

 The Form Builder is designed for the most common form-building scenarios.
 When you need more control — custom HTML layout, JavaScript interactivity, or advanced tag configurations — you can convert your form to a **custom form** and continue working in the [Code Editor](code-editor.md).

-This is a one-way conversion that gives you full control over the form's HTML, CSS, and XMP tags.
+This is a one-way conversion that gives you full control over the form's markup and styling.
 The Form Builder generates clean, well-structured code as a starting point.

 ## Keyboard Shortcuts